Aniket-404/Vahaka/vahaka-partner/README.md

 3. Environment Variables:
    - The app uses Firebase configuration from environment variables
-   - A `.env.example` file is provided with sample values for development
-   - For your own deployment, create a `.env` file by copying `.env.example` and updating values:
+   - Run the environment setup script to create a `.env` file:
    ```
-   cp .env.example .env
+   npm run setup-env
    ```
+   - This script creates a `.env` file based on `.env.example` with placeholder values
    - Update the values in the `.env` file with your Firebase project details:
    ```
    FIREBASE_API_KEY=your-api-key